Skip to Content

 Companion planting—where each plant plays a part in creating a more bountiful, beautiful, and balanced environment.
 With your willow tree preparing to take its rightful place as the star.

 Ground Covers and Shade Lovers: Willows, with their substantial canopy, provide ample shade and are perfectly paired with ground covers that enjoy dappled sunlight.
-Consider perennials like hostas or ferns, which thrive in the sheltering embrace of a willow’s branches.
+Consider perennials like hostas or ferns, which thrive in the shelter of a willow’s branches.

-Moisture Enthusiasts: Willows’ love for moist soil can be mirrored by their companions.
-Planting moisture-loving perennials such as astilbes or marsh marigolds nearby will create a visually appealing yet practical arrangement that enjoys similar watering needs.
+Moisture Enthusiasts: Planting moisture-loving perennials such as astilbes or marsh marigolds nearby will create a visually appealing yet practical arrangement that enjoys similar watering needs.

 Color and Form Balance: To complement the elegant form of a willow, consider shrubs and plants with contrasting textures and colors.
 The vertical structure of ornamental grasses or the bright blooms of hydrangeas can add visual interest and balance.